router-protocol/router-chain-docs/docs/omnichain-framework/README.md

 # Introduction

 The guides on this page will explain the process of developing cross-chain applications by leveraging Router's middleware capabilities.
-If you're new here or you're not sure if Router's OmniChain framework is compatible with your requirements, check out [this guide](../overview/choosing-the-right-framework.md) to figure out the best cross-chain framework for your dApp.
+If you're new here or you're not sure if Router's OmniChain framework is compatible with your requirements, check out <a href="../overview/choosing-the-right-framework" target="_blank">this guide</a> to figure out the best cross-chain framework for your dApp.